Corporate Social Responsibility Reading Answers: IELTS Reading Practice Test With Answers

 • Q. What is the minimum preparation time for the IELTS Reading test?

-A. The generation preparation time for the IELTS test is 2-3 months.
+Ans.
+The generation preparation time for the IELTS test is 2-3 months.
 You can reserve 15-20 days for your IELTS Reading preparation.
 However, your preparation time can vary depending on several factors, including your current level, daily available time and concentration level.
 Plan your preparation time considering all these.

 • Q. Can I get free IELTS Reading resources online?

-A. Yes, you can get free IELTS Reading resources online.
+Ans.
+Yes, you can get free IELTS Reading resources online.
 You can depend on the IDP website and other official websites for help.
 But make sure you rely on credible sources.
 You can get IELTS Reading resources, practice sessions and mock tests from Leap IELTS Trainers.

-• Q. which are good IELTS books for grammar?
+• Q. Which are good IELTS books for grammar?

-A. Some of the good suggestions are:
+Ans.
+Some of the good suggestions are:

 – Cambridge Grammar for IELTS